Skip to main content

 Descriptive research

-Descriptive research focuses on understanding and documenting the context of a known problem.
-It could look like describing the needs and characteristics of a particular audience.
+Descriptive research focuses on understanding, validating, and documenting the context of an assumed problem.
+On the 18F Methods site, decide methods help develop a deeper understanding of workflows and processes.
+It could look like describing the needs and characteristics of a particular audience like journey mapping or Mental modeling.

 Descriptive research helps you ask: who or what are we solving this problem for?